dojo-modeling/dojo-docs/model-registration.md

 Key definitions:

-- `Maintainer Name`: The primary point of contact for the model.
+- `Maintainer Name`: (required) The primary point of contact for the model.
-- `Maintainer Email`: The primary point of contact's e-mail address.
+- `Maintainer Email`: (required) The primary point of contact's e-mail address.
 If you have one, a group e-mail is also acceptable.
-- `Maintainer Organization`: The organization that developed the model.
+- `Maintainer Organization`: (required) The organization that developed the model.
-- `Is this model stochastic?`: Check yes or no depending on your model.
-- `Category`: Common groupings that you would like your model categorized as.
-After typing your desired category, press the space bar to add additional categories.
-The categories associated with your model enable better discoverability of your model when the end-user searches for a broad model-type.

-  > Note: Spaces are not allowed when entering your category.
-To include a multi-word category, replace spaces with underscores.
-For example, `crop production` would be entered as `crop_production`.
+- `Model Domain(s)`: (optional) A preset list of general subject domains that your model may fit into.
+You can select as many of these domains as you feel fit your model.
+Domains can help end-users search for models by broad model type/subject area.

 Next, modelers provide information about the model's geographic coverage.
-Modelers can add geographic areas by either selecting an area area by name or building a bounding box around an area of interest.
+Modelers can add geographic areas by either:
+- selecting an area by name
+- building a bounding box around an area of interest

 Steps to add a geographic coverage by administration levels: